 - Two dots - medium heat

-If you see a square with a circle and a cross through it, this means do NOT tumble dry.
+Do not tumble dry symbol: If you see a square with a circle and a cross through it, this means do NOT tumble dry.
 The clothing will be damaged by putting it in a tumbler.
-Polyester, silk and wool will often have this symbol.
+Polyester, silk, and wool will often have this symbol.

-Low heat items are usually thin or delicate.
-Often the machine will have this labelled as delicate or gentle cycles with lower times.
-Polyester blend items may have this symbol with the one dot.
+Low heat setting items are usually thin or delicate.
+Often the machine will have this labeled as delicate or gentle cycles with lower times.
+Polyester blend items may have this low temperature tumble dry symbol with one dot.

 The tumble dry high symbol with 3 dots can be found on natural fabrics such as cotton.
-Towels, cotton clothing, jeans and shirts may have this symbol.
+Towels, cotton clothing, jeans, and shirts may have this high temperatures symbol.
 They are usually thicker fabrics that take longer to dry.
-While you can turn the heat up for some items to dry faster it is best to stick to the recommended settings.
+While you can turn the heat to higher temperatures for some items to dry faster, it is best to stick to the recommended settings.

 This means that your item is delicate and should not be put inside the tumble dryer.
 It may fade, fray or shrink with heat and needs to be treated carefully and dried on a line or even flat.
 Knitwear and wool can shrink or pill.
-Sometimes the do not tumble dry symbol is used in conjunction with the dry clean only mark.
+Sometimes, the do not tumble dry symbol is used in conjunction with the dry cleaning only mark.

 Tumble Dry Alternatives

-The alternative to using a tumble dry machine is of course drying on a line or a flat table.
+So how do you dry without a tumble dryer?
+The alternative to using a clothes dryer machine is, of course, drying on a line, clothes horse, indoor drying rack, or a flat table.
 Lines can be attached to small racks designed for small spaces or large outside lines.
 Delicate items such as wool sweaters can be laid flat on a towel on a table.
 This prevents them from stretching out.

 Tumble Dry vs Air Dry

-When I do a load of washing I do a combination of tumble dry and air dry.
+When I do a load of washing, I do a combination of tumble drying and air dry on a washing line or clothing rack.
 For everyday items such as towels, t-shirts and cotton shirts, I throw them in the dryer as it is fast and easy.
 I separate a few more delicate items and throw them over a small line I have in the garage.
 This saves me a lot of time in having to peg lots of items and also saves space.

 |TUMBLE DRY||AIR DRY|

-- Always take note of the symbol and the number of dots to find the appropriate heat.
+- Check symbols.
+Always take note of the symbol and the number of dots to find the appropriate heat.

-- Spin clothing semi-dry in a washing machine first.
+- Remove excess moisture.
+Spin clothing on a semi-dry wash cycle in a washing machine first.
 Clothing should not be dripping wet but rather just damp.
 Putting clothing wet into the dryer is not recommended as it will take much longer.

-- Combine items of a similar weight so they all dry similarly.
+- Combine wet clothes and items of a similar weight so they all dry similarly.
 For example, a work shirt does not belong with thick towels.
 Do not overfill the dryer as clothing will tangle and not dry evenly.